Can a Felon Get a Real Estate License

 Disclosing Felonies for the Real Estate License

-One of the most important qualities of a real estate agent is their honesty and trustworthiness, so it should not be surprising that each state expects applicants to be honest about their own history during the licensing process as well.
+One of the most important qualities of a real estate agent is their honesty and trustworthiness, so it should not be surprising that each state expects applicants to be honest about their own history during the licensing process.

 Almost all real estate license applications include a section for disclosing felony, misdemeanor, and other convictions.
 It is critical that you include all convictions in your record on your real estate license application.
-Some states even require that these statements are notarized.
-Knowingly providing false information on a notarized statement is itself a crime.
+Some states even require that these statements are notarized, which is worth noting because knowingly providing false information on a notarized statement is itself a crime.

 Alternate Paths for Felons Working in Real Estate